gbdev/pandocs/content/Rendering.md

 - **Tile**, an 8x8-pixel chunk of graphics.
 - **Object**, an entry in object attribute memory, composed of 1 or 2 tiles.
 Independent from the background.

+## PPU

+The PPU is the subsystem that reads graphics data from video RAM, translates that data into pixels and transfers them to the LCD controller.